nirbhayph/spothole/README.md

   * After which a map is presented to the user based on the source and destination location entered by the user.
 A direction route is rendered on the map for the user.
   * It displays the route with the marked potholes on the path which were approved by the authorities.
 It uses Google's Maps API to build the route.
   * Custom markers for potholes with status approved ranging on severity are presented to the user on the route if they are close to the route.
-  * It determines if a pothole is assocaited with a path using the 'isLocationOnEdge' library function provided by Google Maps.
+  * It determines if a pothole is associated with a path using the 'isLocationOnEdge' library function provided by Google Maps.
   * A legend explaining the different attributes of the map is presented to the user.
   * Also, there is a street view renderer for the users.
   * This screen can be used by any logged in user to monitor a route and the status for the different potholes on it and plan travel accordingly.